 Belly Fat?
 Here’s What To Avoid

 Feeling you have tried everything?
-There’s some ideas here that can help you lose that belly fat.
+Here are some ideas that can help you lose that belly fat.

 Belly fat is one of the most aggravating aspects of menopause for many women, but help is at hand.

-We know that oestrogen dominance is a factor so hormone balance will go a long way to helping by improving your progesterone levels.
+We know that oestrogen dominance is a factor so hormone balance will go a long way to help by improving your progesterone levels.

 There are also some everyday habits you may not have thought would affect that belly bulge.